Complete Guide to Laurina Coffee (Naturally Low Caffeine)

 Of the two species, arabica coffee is of far higher quality than robusta, which is why packs of 100 percent arabica coffee beans demand higher prices.

-Arabica is the most widely consumed coffee variety on earth, making up between 60 – 70 percent of the total coffee production worldwide.
-Most of the remaining 30 – 40 percent is made up of robusta, with less than two percent coming from another species called liberica (Coffea liberica).
+Arabica accounts for the most widely consumed coffee variety on earth, making up between 60–70 percent of total coffee production worldwide.
+Farmers produce most of the remaining 30–40 percent from robusta, while less than two percent comes from another species called liberica (Coffea liberica).

 What you probably didn’t know is that arabica contains significantly lower levels of caffeine than robusta.
 On average, arabica has approximately half the caffeine content of robusta.